mdasifj625/appinment_crud_backend/README.md

 - yarn install

 ### Step 2
-- yarn run copy-env
+- create .env file like .env.example
 - Open the .env file and edit the values for the database and others.

 ### Step 3 (dev start)
-- yarn run dev
+- yarn dev

 ### Step 4 (prod start)
 - yarn start